SkaveRat/docker-mopidy-spotify/README.md

 Configure it
 ============

-Copy the `mopidy.conf.dist` to `mopidy.conf` and edit it to fit your needs.
+Edit the `mopidy.conf` to fit your needs.
+You need to at least enter your Spotify details.

 For complete configuration options, see http://docs.mopidy.com/en/latest/config/